 Why Did I Start My PTSD Blog?

-Finally, the blogs and websites that I came across did not list much help for the supporting spouse or partner of
+Finally, the blogs and websites that I came across did not list much help for the supporting partner of

 PTSD Blog: New Blogger Tips

 Instead of listing only two tips for new bloggers I felt it necessary to list several that I had to learn on my own.
-With this in mind here are the steps that I took before I launched my PTSD blog.
+Learn how to start your own blog and share your story.
+With this in mind, here are the steps that I took before I launched my PTSD blog.

-- Choose a niche or specific content theme that you are interested in and passionate about.
+- Choose your niche, or specific content theme that you are interested in and passionate about.